BrowserStackCE/webrtc-test-bstack-demo/bstack-webrtc-media/README.md

   ```shell
   mvn exec:java
   ```
-- You would be prompted to enter input(1,2,3,4,5,6) which would execute the WebRTC test on Browser combinations as mentioned [ here ](#browser-combinations-in-this-repository)
+- You would be prompted to enter input(1,2,3,4,5) which would execute the WebRTC test on Browser combinations as mentioned [ here ](#browser-combination-in-this-repository)
 - Login to Browserstack and you can see your tests successfully executed.